The Inner West’s famous queer pub is Sydney’s new home of fun nights out

 The first level is like walking into Liberace’s first bachelor pad out of home – it’s opulent but with an accessible warmth and some comforting rough edges.
 The front bar gleams with posh touches but any night of the week you’re likely to find a drag queen sassing into a mic, with stilettos stomping among the schooners of New.
 Head through to the back and you’ll find Priscilla’s, a pub bistro with a veggie-heavy menu – there’s vegan ceviche made from coconut and cauliflower and broccoli ‘wings’ with ranch dressing – though steaks and roast pork also feature.

-Drag ‘n’ Dine happens every night of the week, so your zucchini noodles will be accompanied by one of Sydney’s star drag kings and queens: on Thursday’s your dinner comes with a side of the Aussie Pole Boys, Sydney’s award-winning all-male pole dancing troupe.
+Drag ‘n’ Dine happens every week from Wednesday to Sunday, so your zucchini noodles will be accompanied by one of Sydney’s star drag kings and queens: on Thursday’s your dinner comes with a side of the Aussie Pole Boys, Sydney’s award-winning all-male pole dancing troupe.
 As is customary, the front bar is also a fabulously daggy disco after-hours with Diana, Cher, Madonna, and Whitney on heavy rotation.

 Cap off your week with a subterranean boogie in the basement bar.
 An attendant at the door will happily decant your drink into a plastic cup, heralding the debauched dancefloor you’re about to plunge into.
 It’s not that wild but veterans will be pleased to know it still smells like a lot of people cleaning their VHS tapes.
 It’s got enough sweat, smudged lippy and grind about it to make it feel like it deserves to be underground.
 And the best part is the music.
 It’s loud, and proud and so early '00s awful that it’s intoxicating.
 The basement also hosts regular parties from some of Sydney’s best queer collectives; Honcho Disko, Heaps Gay and Girlthing.